accoffin12/-streaming-05-smart-smoker/README.md

 Another exception handler was added in case the CSV file could not be found, or there was a value error.
 The CSV file does contain a Header Row, this was handled within the code.
 If we were to call float("Channel1") in the beginning, which is not a float value, without skipping the header we would receive an error stating that the input was not the expected data type.
 So with this particular code, the line was skipped in the reader using `header = next(reader)`.

 ## 7c.
 Producer (Updates)
 There were a few errors when handling the queues with the producer, these were addressed.
-There has also been a second message line left for each queue when experiementing with message outputs.
+There has also been a second message line left for each queue when experimenting with message outputs.
 The ProducerV2 was removed in favor of a more simplified approach.
-Before running the Producer the lines responsible for deleting the queue were commended out:
+Before running the Producer the lines responsible for deleting the queue were commented out:
 ```
 # Delete existing queues and declares them anew to clear previous queue information.
         # use the channel to declare a durable queue for each of the queues.